dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ## <a name="extending-validation"></a> Extending Validation

-Styles... describe that we might want to customize the error styles to conform to our design system.
+In certain situations we might want to customize the error styles to conform to our design system.
 This might be Bootstrap, Material UI, or our own custom design system.
+The following code segment shows how easy it is to extend the styling of the form by plugging in a custom style provider.
+Full implementation of the `BootstrapStyleProvider` can be found [here](https://github.com/dneimke/Blazor.Samples/blob/main/Core/BootstrapStyleProvider.cs).

 ```csharp
 protected override void OnInitialized()